+Acknowledgements

-Acknowledgements: This work was funded through grants from the Swedish Research Council (2013-5883 to BH), the Swedish Foundation for Strategic Research (grant FFL12-0219 to BH), The Knut and Alice Wallenberg foundation (grant KAW2014.0241 to BH) and the European Research Council (Grant agreement n° 617791 to AT).
-EB was also funded by a Wallenberg Scholars grant to Olle Inganäs.
+This work was funded through grants from the Swedish Research Council (2013-5883 to B.H.), the Swedish Foundation for Strategic Research (grant FFL12-0219 to B.H.), the Knut and Alice Wallenberg Foundation (grant KAW2014.0241 to B.H.), and the European Research Council (Grant agreement no. 617791 to A.T.).
+E.B. was also funded by a Wallenberg Scholars grant to Olle Inganäs.
+The work of A.M. was funded by the Helsinki Doctoral Education Network on Information and Communications Technology (HICT) and facilitated by the computational resources provided by the Aalto Science-IT project.
 We thank Anne-Louise Bank Kodal and Kurt Gothelf (Aarhus University) for help with early experimental testing.